kobare/panesar_crankshaft_centre/_posts/blogs/2025-07-25-turbine-shaft-grinding-africa.markdown

 ### **Applications Across African Industries**

-Our onsite turbine shaft grinding services are trusted by clients in:
+Our turbine shaft grinding services are trusted by clients in:

 - **Thermal and hydroelectric power plants**
 - **Oil & gas refineries and FPSO vessels**